Big-Sands/adhd.ge/articles/contents-en.md

 impairing in multiple contexts, and otherwise age-inappropriate.

 ADHD has many different causes: several different genes, diet, environment, etc.
-Although no one knows the exact reason ADHD exists, there are many theories, some of which are listed at the end of this article.
+Although no one knows the exact reason ADHD exists, there are many theories, but talking about them is not why I made this website.

 Regardless of the exact reason, today, all of us are subjected to school form a young age, required to attend for hours every week day, being required to pay attention at all times, doing homework, memorizing text (carefully reading)